balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 rs0:PRIMARY>exit
 bye
 ```
-### 20.Now log into the second node of the pod and see that it have the same data as primary node
+### 20.Now log into the second node of the pod and see that it have the same data as primary node.
 ```
 ubuntu@balasenapathi:~$ kubectl exec -it mongo-1 -- mongo
 rs0:SECONDARY> db.todos.find()